trongtindev/SocketIOUnity/readme.md

 ## Supported Platforms

+💻 PC/Mac, 🍎 iOS, 🤖 Android and more!

 ## Usage

 Check the 'Samples~' folder and [socket.io-client-csharp](https://github.com/doghappy/socket.io-client-csharp) repo for more usage info.
-💻 PC/Mac, 🍎 iOS, 🤖 Android

 ### Initiation: